 If you’ve been told you have HIV, give yourself permission to be afraid.
 But don’t let this fear keep you from doing all you can to help yourself.
 Here are some things you can do:

 - Eat a balanced diet.
 Get regular exercise.
 Get enough sleep.

-- Don’t share needles for drugs, steroids, piercing or tattooing.
+- Don’t share needles for drugs, steroids, piercing, or tattooing.

-- Get regular dental check-ups–bleeding gums can increase your risk of infecting someone else.
+- Get regular dental check-ups.
+Bleeding gums can increase your risk of infecting someone else.